edinburghhacklab/hacklab-training/syllabuses/Workshop/Table Saw/syllabus.md

 ### Table clear of objects

-### The insert-plate in place and undamamged
+### The insert-plate in place and undamaged

 ### Blade, blade guard, and riving knife set up correctly

 * Power off when performing checks
 * Aligned correctly
 * All adjustments tightened
    * Pay particular attention to the position of the locking lever for locking the saw blade and for adjusting the bevel angle.
 * Always adjust the blade guard in such a manner that it faces loosely against the workpiece when sawing.
 * Blade guard does not interfere with the workpiece